learnbyexample/vim_reference/vim_reference_guide.md

 ## Vimrc and Plugins

 * `gvim -u file` uses the given file for initialization instead of `vimrc` files
-    * useful to test plugins, apply different `vimrc` based on which project you are working on, etc
+    * useful to test plugins, apply a different `vimrc` based on which project you are working on, etc
 * `gvim -u NONE` all initializations are skipped
 * `gvim -u DEFAULTS` similar to `NONE`, but `defaults.vim` is loaded
 * `gvim -u NORC` similar to `NONE`, but plugins are loaded